The Secret Sauce of Achieving Goals

 There is a lot more to goal-setting success than just setting the goal.
 You have probably heard of SMART goals, or in our systems, they are SMARTER goals.
 Weeding out the irrelevant and adding the effective elements to success goal setting AND achievement.
 While setting a goal is important, it’s also important to ensure that you are setting the right goals at the right time.
 Being ‘timely’ is crucial to ensure a positive result.
 Here are a few questions you can ask yourself to head in the right direction:

 Are You Setting Specific Effective Goals?

 You can set big goals, but make sure you can then break them down into smaller ‘micro’ goals.
-Once you’ve set a goal, then you need to be specific so you know what steps you need to take, and work backwards to create a schedule of actions needed to succeed.
-Actions make the goal setting system effective.
+Once you’ve set a goal, then you need to be specific so you know what steps you need to take and work backward to create a schedule of actions needed to succeed.
+Actions make the goal-setting system effective.
 This for me is actually the key ingredient in the Goal setting recipe.
 With action, Goals are just words.
-You also want to give meaning to your goals and get clear on WHY it important.
+You also want to give meaning to your goals and get clear on WHY it is important.

 What IF I don’t achieve these goals.
 How will life look like> Where would you struggle?
 What level of confidence, happiness and self accomplishment will you feel if don’t and how will that impact other areas of your life?

 Are Your Goals Inclusive?

 Focusing on only one part of your life is something you need to consider.
 When goals are multifaceted, you can have an impact on all areas of your life.
 Learn to connect the dots and will find synergy across multiple areas, and you can easily achieve more than one in different areas with the same actions.
 This is inefficiency.
 Connect the dots!
 There is no point in achieving financial goals if you are not happy.
 Your personal life and happiness also need to be considered.
 Aim for being complete, happy, and focused.
 Therefore, make sure your goals are inclusive and have an impact on other areas of your life.